isomerpages/moe-kranjipri/_cca/Percussion Ensemble.md

 ##### **Introduction**

 The Percussion Ensemble aims to enhance students’ musical learning experience by introducing them to various percussion instruments, both tuned and untuned.
-Students will play basic percussive rhythms and create music in an ensemble.
-Through regular practices, students will have the opportunity to improve their musical skills while benefitting from performing in a ensemble.
-To provide the Percussion Ensemble students with exposure and showcase their talents, students perform at School Assembly, Year-End Prize Giving Ceremony and participate in the biennial Singapore Youth Festival (SYF) Arts Presentation.
+Students will play basic percussive rhythms and create music in an ensemble.&nbsp; Through regular practices, students will have the opportunity to improve their musical skills while benefitting from performing in a ensemble.&nbsp; To provide the Percussion Ensemble students with exposure and showcase their talents, students perform at School Assembly, Year-End Prize Giving Ceremony and participate in the biennial Singapore Youth Festival (SYF) Arts Presentation.

 ##### **CCA Achievements**